 We were out in a large field, between the jungle and the roadside in the Belize district, a place we had been before.
-We had spent time here over 20 years before with a friend of ours named Zebullon, a man who had taught Benjamin and I both a lot about herbs and nature, and who often talked to us about "Father Good Spirit."
+We had spent time here over 20 ago with a friend of ours named Zebullon, a man who had taught Benjamin and I both a lot about herbs and nature, and who often talked to us about "Father Good Spirit."

 I picked a leaf from a new vine budding out of the earth and stretched out my hand to show it to Benjamin.
 "This is guaco," I ascertained.

 You don't smell it?
-Benjamin confirmed, it was the plant we had been looking for all morning.
+Benjamin confirmed, It was the plant we had been looking for all morning.
 And I was happy to have found it before him as we often compete to find plants first.

 Water dropped on leaves making them jump a little, showing the beginning of a rain.
 And Benjamin and I were being bitten.
 Not by regular mosquitoes, big black buzzing bottle flies.
 "Bottle ass," Benjamin said as he pulled on a guaco vine, rolling it up to take it with us.